Jinhong19/cs326-final-iota/docs/milestone3.md

 # Division of Labor
 Jinhong Gan: set up mongodb and connected it with routers, implemented create, update, and read order funtionality from frontend to database, helped with rendering restaurant menu.

+Dongwei Wu: Created restaurant collection on mongoDB for application to use, implemented read function (findOneRestaurant()) for restaurant.